945 total views

 While the passage of this resolution is certainly a welcome development, the Indianapolis City-County Council still continues to misdirect much-needed funds towards carceral solutions to the city’s problems.
 The city-council provided $261 million for the Indianapolis-Marion County Police Department (IMPD) budget in 2021, with an additional $30 million for the police pension fund.
 The Indianapolis Star noted that this budget provides more money per officer than IMPD needs.
 For 2022, this budget is projected to be nearly $265 million, with $28.5 million coming from the American Rescue Plan, Biden’s tepid COVID-relief bill passed earlier this year.
 With nearly a fifth of all of the budget going towards policing, there’s little or nothing left for community health.

-The people of Indianapolis should continue to apply pressure to its elected officials to not only pass Medicare for All, but to take meaningful steps towards expanding local public health initiatives, especially for unhoused residents and others experiencing poverty.
+The people of Indianapolis should continue to apply pressure to its elected officials to not only pass Medicare for All, but to take meaningful steps towards expanding local public health initiatives, especially for homeless and other residents and others experiencing poverty.

 Providing free, high-quality health care is not some pie-in-the-sky dream; it’s something realizable in the now.
 It just takes a working class movement to fight for it.